- Community Engagement Sessions

 - Glossary of Terms

-Why can we drive on the 7th Ave portion dike in Willow Estates but not the Downtown dike?
+Why can we drive on the 7th Ave portion Berm in Willow Estates but not the Downtown Berm?

 This roadway is a low volume thoroughfare.
 The existing roadway modification is relatively minor in Willow Estates.
-Traffic safety and geometric design are not significant issues, as they are for the Downtown Dike.
+Traffic safety and geometric design are not significant issues, as they are for the Downtown Berm.

-Can I still access the Red Deer River at Willow Estates once the dike is built?
+Can I still access the Red Deer River at Willow Estates once the Berm is built?

 Currently there is public access to the riverbank.
-Similarly, access will be available to the crest of the dike and riverbank at select locations.
+Similarly, access will be available to the crest of the Berm and riverbank at select locations.

 I live on 7th Ave E, to the east of the project area, how will I drive to my house during construction if the road is being worked on?